Pope Francis says it's better to be an atheist than a greedy Christian

 "Yes, I remember.
 The offerings, I remember them: All dirty.
 All stolen from the poor.
 I don't know you.'
 That will be Jesus' response to these scandalous people who live a double life."

 Thursday's sermon is far from the first time Francis has targeted Christian hypocrites.
-In a sermon last February, the outspoken Pope called out the "fakeness" of some Christians, who talk piously, but do little to help others.
+In a sermon last February, the outspoken Pope called out the "fakeness" of Christians who talk piously, but do little to help others.

 "To be a Christian means to do: to do the will of God -- and on the last day -- because all of us we will have one -- that day what shall the Lord ask us?
 Will He say: 'What you have said about me?'
 No. He shall ask us about the things we did."